ArduPilot/ardupilot_wiki/dev/source/docs/building-setup-windows.rst

 #. :ref:`Instructions are here <building-setup-windows10>`

-Setup for building with Make (not recommended)
+Setup for building with Make (depricated, not recommended for new designs)
 ----------------------------------------------

 #.
 Install the Pixhawk Toolchain by downloading and running the `pixhawk_toolchain_installer_latest.exe <http://firmware.ardupilot.org/Tools/STM32-tools/pixhawk_toolchain_installer_latest.exe>`__